 Business: An increasing number of History majors graduate and go into business.
 They are hired because of the skills we teach; skills our classes offer ample scope for practicing.
 This includes the obvious skills of reading, research, writing, and presenting information, but it also includes intangibles, such as a sense of perspective, an ability to make connections (that is, to see how context creates contingencies that change over time), and a willingness to see the world as dynamic, as ever-changing.
 Visit with the employers at the career fair that is held each semester.
 They hire history graduates because of the skills you have learned and perfected in your classes.

 Journalism: Even in the age of the internet, journalists--writers who can collect and communicate news and information clearly to the public--are in great demand.
 If you can write, the world is your oyster.
 If you are not yet an excellent writer, here's good news: being a better writer is a matter of practice.

-History majors choose from among many options for their future, in addition to teaching in middle schools or high schools, working with the general public in public history positions , and pursuing graduate studies or attending law school.
+You can choose from among many options for your future.
+You can teach in middle schools or high schools, work with the general public in public history positions , and pursue graduate studies or attend law school.
 A variety of resources are available to help you with your career decision and job search.
-See below for the latest News concerning careers in History.
 Check out this list of famous History majors from all walks of life!